ClearIAS has conceptualised the TTT Approach to clear IAS – which includes 3 Ts – Text-books, Test Series, and Techniques.

 Are you just using the free or pirated materials of various coaching centres – now available online?

-Are you just following the mass-trends or are you eager to find new tools?
+Are you just following the mass trends or are you eager to find new tools?

-You, by this time, might have heard many times that 10 lakh candidates apply for the UPSC CSE every year and you need to be in the top 1000 ranks (this year, in the top 800 ranks), to get into any of the civil services posts.
-How can you outsmart the 99.999% candidates and be in the top 0.001 per cent (or in the top 1000 ranks)?
+You, by this time, might have heard many times that about 10 lakh candidates apply for the UPSC CSE every year and you need to be in the top 1000 ranks, to get into any of the civil services posts.

-Of course, getting into any top 800 or 1000 ranks is not easy, however, there is no need to be scared about the much-hyped 0.001 per cent probability.
+Getting into any top 800 or 1000 ranks is not easy, however, there is no need to be scared about the much-hyped 0.001 per cent probability.
 The chance to get selected, in reality, is much more!

 Half of the candidates (about 5 lakh aspirants) will not bother to attempt the exam at all.
 This itself reduces the competition to half.